nermin99/naed.se/README.md

 ## Development

-This is a static website, so just open `index.html` in your browser and refresh between saves.
+This is a plain and simple static website, so just open `index.html` in your browser and refresh between saves.